 25 See Gerasimos X. Santas, 'Does Aristotle Have a Virtue Ethics?'
-Philosophical Inquiry 15 (1993), 1-32.
+Philosophical Inquiry 15 (1993): 1-32.

 26 Daniel Russell, Practical Intelligence and the Virtues (Oxford: Oxford University Press, 2009).
 27 Russell writes: 'My view therefore stands in stark contrast to the trend toward increasing indifference to the notion of phronesis in recent thought about the virtues of character.
-Some virtue theorists argue that phronesis is important for some virtues, but certainly not all (Swanton, 2003); others that while phronesis is part of the virtues, this requirement is soft enough that even the "kindheartedness" of an "imperceptive" person, fragmentary and deficient in phronesis, still counts as a virtue (Adams, 187); others that phronesis and even deliberation are unnecessary if one's motives are virtuous in a "balanced" way (Slote, 2001); and yet others that the virtues require no particular underlying psychological attributes at all, much less phronesis (Driver 2001)'.
-Ibid., xi.
+Some virtue theorists argue that phronesis is important for some virtues, but certainly not all (Swanton 2003); others that while phronesis is part of the virtues, this requirement is soft enough that even the 'kindheartedness' of an 'imperceptive' person, fragmentary and deficient in phronesis, still counts as a virtue (Adams, 187); others that phronesis and even deliberation are unnecessary if one's motives are virtuous in a 'balanced' way (Slote 2001); and yet others that the virtues require no particular underlying psychological attributes at all, much less phronesis (Driver 2001)'.
+(Practical Intelligence and the Virtues, xi).